npathhq/cloudrun-demo/README.md

 `cloudrun-demo` is a showcase usage of deploying a production-level Node application container to Google Cloud Run.

 [Google Cloud Run](https://cloud.google.com/run) is the latest in cloud technolgy as it combines serverless and containerized architecture.
-Developers can have the low upkeep of serverless while build programs that are containerized in Docker.
+Developers can have the low upkeep of serverless while building programs that are containerized in Docker.

 ## 📖 Table of Contents